pSlessing/SlessingTextEditingProgram/readme.md

 - Shorthand aliasing of commands for faster workflow
 - Cursor movement in Function mode
 - Cursor position being transient between loops (Except for when opening a new file)

+### Setup
+# 1. Initialize the Go module
+go mod init ste-text-editor

+# 2. Download and organize dependencies
+go mod tidy

+# 3. Download all dependencies to local cache
+go mod download

+# 4. Verify the dependencies haven't been tampered with
+go mod verify